justlovediaodiao/DivaFineWindowMod/README.md

 The allowed range is 30–130 ms. At 100 ms, inputs that would normally fall within the 70–100 ms SAFE range are classified as FINE first.
 To retain part of the SAFE range, use a value such as 80 or 90.

 Restart the game after changing the configuration.
+Score submission to the leaderboard is always blocked while this mod is enabled.

 ## How It Works